WallarooLabs/wally/book/getting-started/wallaroo-up.md

 # Setting Up Your Wallaroo Development Environment using Wallaroo Up

-These instructions have been tested on Ubuntu Bionic/Trusty/Xenial, Fedora 28, CentOS 7, and Debian Stretch releases.
-They should also work on Ubuntu Artful, Fedora 26/27, Red Hat Enterprise Linux 7, and Debian Jessie/Buster releases.
+Wallaroo Up has been tested on Ubuntu Artful/Bionic/Trusty/Xenial, Fedora 26/27/28, CentOS 7, Debian Jessie/Stretch/Buster (Testing), Oracle Linux 7, and Amazon Linux 2 releases.
+It should also work on Red Hat Enterprise Linux 7.

 ## Memory requirements